CV Peadar Ó Riada

 - chorale work:

-- He has composed extensively for Cór Cúil Aodha and has accumulated a large body of liturgical and secular works in the idiom of Male Voiced Choir in the Irish traditional idiom.
+- He has composed extensively for Cór Cúil Aodha and has accumulated a large body of liturgical and secular works for Male Voiced Choir in the Irish traditional idiom.

 - His compositions for Female choir are polyphonic and include several large works as well as choral arrangements for traditional Irish songs.